CiscoDevNet/terraform-provider-aci/website/docs/r/filter_entry.html.markdown

 * `s_to_port` - (Optional) Source To Port.
 Accepted values are any valid TCP/UDP port range.
 Default is "unspecified".
 Allowed values: "unspecified", "ftpData", "smtp", "dns", "http","pop3", "https", "rtsp"
 * `stateful` - (Optional) Determines if entry is stateful or not.
 Allowed values are "yes" and "no".
 Default is "no".
-* `tcp_rules` - (Optional) TCP Session Rules.
-Allowed values are "unspecified", "est", "syn", "ack", "fin" and "rst".
-Default is "unspecified".
+* `tcp_rules` - (Optional) TCP Rules.
+TCP Session Rules Allowed values are "ack", "est", "fin", "rst", "syn", "unspecified", and default value is "unspecified".
+Type: List.